bahrus/xtal-in-hash/README.md

 However, there are some downsides to consider, developer world, before you all dump redux in favor of this component -- developed primarily while waiting for my food order at the Loop Pizza grill (and other fine food establishments):

 1)  Without further features about to be discussed, performance would be quite abysmal if used to manage complex, large objects, due to the heavy cost of repeated serialization between the hash-clob and the JSON string.
+And Microsoft's ability to thrwart productive development never ceases to amaze.
+Microsoft's browsers, including Edge, [impose a ~2000 character limit on url's](http://jsfiddle.net/Jz3ZA/18/), including location.hash!
 2)  End users don't necessarily want every global state change to become part of their navigation history.

 So how does xtal-in-hash innoculate itself against these pitfalls?

 ## Refs [TODO]

-If a key in the hash-clob has name "ref:" and value "myLargeRef.5", then xtal-in-hash assumes there is a a global array with name "myLargeRef" (window.myLargeRef or window.top.myLargeRef) with length 5.  xtal-in-hash will pluck that fifth item of the array and apply that value to the myLargeRef property of all the custom elements with attribute hash-tag.
+If a key in the hash-clob has name "ref:" and value, for example: "myLargeRef.5", then xtal-in-hash assumes there is a a global array with name "myLargeRef" (window.myLargeRef or window.top.myLargeRef) with length 5.  xtal-in-hash will pluck that fifth item of the array and apply that value to the myLargeRef property of all the custom elements with attribute hash-tag.

+If the array is smaller than 5, it will take the last element it finds, and update the hash-clob so they are in sync.

-xtal-in-hash also has a property:  newRef.
+xtal-in-hash also has a property:  newRef, only applicable if two way binding is enabled.
 When setting this property, it must be an object with two sub-properties:  name and value.

-If the name sub-property of newRef is "myLargeRef" in the example above, then xtal-in-hash will append the value subproperty to the global array.
+If the name sub-property of newRef is "myLargeRef" in the example above, then xtal-in-hash will append the value subproperty to the global array, and update the hash string.

 xtal-in-has has aanother property to update a ref without getting added to the history:  replaceRef.
 This also takes the name and value pair of subproperties.
-But it replaces the last element of the array, rather than appending.
+But it replaces the last element of the array, rather than appending.  xtal-in-hash emits an event with name [myLargeRef]-changed that can allow other parts of the page to respond.

+Of course, if you refresh the page, or send the hash link, your local references will not automatically save.
+Other mechanisms, for example Polymer's [app storage](https://www.webcomponents.org/element/PolymerElements/app-storage) need to be used for this purpose.

 ## Debouncing [TODO]